The black-necked swan is scientifically named Cygnus, meaning swan, and melancoryphus, meaning black pigment.

 It breeds in the Chilean Southern Zone, Patagonia, Tierra del Fuego, and the Falkland Islands.

-In the southern winter, this species changes its location and move up north towards Paraguay, Bolivia, and southern Brazil.
+This species changes its location in the southern winter and moves up north towards Paraguay, Bolivia, and southern Brazil.

-It is a short-winged bird, but that does little to the speed of its flight.
+It is a short-winged bird, but that does little to its flight speed.
 It has an average lifespan of 10 years, though it can live up to 30 years.

 Scientific Classification